 Over 100 lawyers are employed with Public Prosecutions Division.
 They are located at the Prosecutions head office in Regina and at 10 regional offices in Regina, North Battleford, Moose Jaw, La Ronge, Prince Albert, Saskatoon, Swift Current, Yorkton, Melfort and Meadow Lake.

 Articling students work with experienced Crown Prosecutors conducting prosecutions in Court of King's Bench and in Provincial Court.
 Students can independently conduct summary conviction trials in Provincial Court and Traffic Safety Court.
 A student working in Public Prosecutions Division will gain:

 - an understanding of the wide discretionary powers vested in agents of the Attorney General and the appropriate exercise of these powers in the public interest;

 - experience researching and writing legal opinions on matters such as evidence, criminal procedure and statutory interpretation; and

 - an understanding of the complexity of dealing with victims and other members of the public.

-Civil Law provides general legal services to government ministries and agencies.
-Approximately 38 Crown Counsel lawyers work in this division in two general areas:
+The Legal Services Division provides general legal services to government ministries and agencies.
+Approximately 50 Crown Counsel lawyers work in this division in seven general areas.

-(i) Litigation: Counsel represent the government in civil litigation matters, appearing before all levels of court and before regulatory boards and tribunals.
-The types of cases range from personal injury claims to tax matters and administrative law.
+(i) Litigation: Counsel represent the government in a large range of civil litigation matters, appearing before all levels of court and before regulatory boards and tribunals.
+The types of cases range from personal injury claims to tax matters, class actions and administrative law.

-(ii) General Counsel: General Counsel lawyers provide general legal services to approximately 20 ministries and agencies of the government.
+(ii) General Counsel: General Counsel lawyers provide a wide variety of legal services to approximately 20 ministries and agencies of the government.
 These lawyers provide advice in the areas of health, energy and mines, municipal law, environmental law, administrative law, family law, financial and commercial law, agriculture, education and transportation law, among others.